gatsbyjs/gatsby/docs/docs/migrating-from-v0-to-v1.md

 In your `src` directory, create a templates directory and add `blog-post.js`.

-This is a normal React.js component with a special Gatsby twist—a GraphQL query specifying the data needs of the component.
+This is a normal React component with a special Gatsby twist—a GraphQL query specifying the data needs of the component.
 As a start, make the component look like the following.
 You can make it more complex once the basics are working.